UmBender/KNN/README.md

-# K nearest neighbor
+# K nearest neighbors
-A implementation of the k nearest neighbor made only using C++.
+A implementation of the k nearest neighbors made only using C++.

+## How it works